- What is breast reconstruction?

-Once you decide to have breast reconstruction, you will need to find a board-certified plastic surgeon with experience in breast reconstruction.
+Once you decide to have breast reconstruction, you will need to find a board-certified plastic surgeon experienced in breast reconstruction.
 Your breast surgeon can suggest doctors for you.

 Questions to ask your plastic surgeon

-It is very important that you get all of your questions answered by your plastic surgeon before having breast reconstruction.
-If you don't understand something, ask your surgeon about it.
-Here is a list of questions to get you started.
+It’s very important that you get all of your questions answered by your plastic surgeon before having breast reconstruction.
+If you don’t understand something, ask your surgeon about it.
+Here’s a list of questions to get you started.
 Write down other questions as you think of them.

 - Can I have breast reconstruction?